Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Exploring 1-contextual models

-In this way, we can calculate directly from the table of probabilities for the local sections of contexts with two measurements, and from the transformation data by the disturbance of the model, the elements of the holonomy group.
+We can calculate directly from the table of probabilities for the local sections of contexts with two measurements, and from the transformation data by the disturbance of the model, the elements of the holonomy group.